 You may watch a video made by team member Miles Dixon about his experience:

-Every Spring Break, for the past thirty-four years, EFC has built homes in Mexico for people in need.
+Every Spring Break, for the past thirty-five years, EFC has built homes in Mexico for people in need.
 We call this mission trip GAGA, which stands for "Get Away Give Away".
-Former EFC pastor Clyde Parker started this trip as primarily a youth mission trip, with an initial goal of building 250 homes.
-With over 260 homes built by Eugene Friends and hundreds of other homes built by over ten groups that have spun off from EFC's group, we have surpassed this goal.
+Former EFC pastor Clyde Parker started this trip as a youth mission trip, with an initial goal of building 250 homes.
+We have surpassed that goal, and over 260 homes have been built by Eugene Friends.
+Hundreds of other homes have been built by the many church groups that have spun off from our organization.

 We are a loving group of people who are focused on our mission.
 We travel and work together, we sleep in tents in the desert, and we worship together every morning.
 Our commitment is to honor the One we serve.
 This commitment includes serving one another.

 Those with servant hearts.
 You do not have to be a church member or hold Christian beliefs to participate.
 We ask that you keep in mind that it will be a Jesus-focused time of service and ministry.

 All ages are welcome.
 We have had people in their nineties on the trip, and there is something for everyone to do.
 However, children under ninth grade must be accompanied by a parent or guardian.

 No construction experience is necessary, as long as you are willing to learn.